lee reich’s blueberry-growing how-to

 What fruit do you grow—or wish to grow—in your home garden?
 Any tips or tricks to share?

 Don’t worry, you can simply say, “Count me in” and your entry will be registered, in case you’re feeling shy.
-Two winners will be drawn at random after entries close at midnight Tuesday, June 12.
-Good luck to all!
+Two winners were drawn at random after entries close at midnight Tuesday, June 12, 2012.

 - Highbush (V. corymbosum), Zones 4-7; to 7 feet tall, but less with pruning